Judith Heumann: Early life and education

 Heumann was born in Philadelphia, to Werner and Ilse Heumann, who were German Jewish immigrants.
-Heumann was the oldest of three children and she grew up in Brooklyn, New York.
-Her mother came to the US from Germany in 1935 while her father came in 1934.
+She was the oldest of three children and grew up in Brooklyn, New York.
+Her mother came to the U.S. from Germany in 1935 and her father in 1934.
 Heumann's grandparents, great-grandparents, and many other family members were killed in the Holocaust.
 Her brother Joseph Heumann is a film professor and author.

 Heumann contracted polio at the age of 18 months, and used a wheelchair most of her life.
 She rejected cliches about disability as a tragic experience, saying, "Disability only becomes a tragedy for me when society fails to provide the things we need to lead our lives––job opportunities or barrier-free buildings, for example.
 It is not a tragedy to me that I'm living in a wheelchair."

 Heumann and her parents had to fight repeatedly for her to be included in the educational system.
 The local public school refused to allow her to attend, calling her a fire hazard due to her inability to walk.
 Instead, for three years she was given home instruction twice a week, for about an hour each visit.
 Heumann's mother, Ilsa Heumann, a community activist in her own right, challenged the decision.
 Heumann was then allowed to go to a special school in the fourth grade for disabled children.
 Per city policy, Heumann was to return to home instruction for high school.
 Heumann's mother rallied against this policy with other parents who put enough pressure on the school to reverse the policy.
 Heumann entered high school in 1961.

-She attended Camp Jened, a camp for children with disabilities, in Hunter, New York, every summer from ages 9 to 18.
-Heumann's experience of camp brought her a greater awareness of the shared disabled experience, later saying, "We had the same joy together, the same anger over the way we were treated and the same frustrations at opportunities we didn't have."
-At Camp Jened, Heumann met Bobbi Linn and Freida Tankus, both of whom she would later work with as disability rights activists.
+Heumann attended Camp Jened, a camp for children with disabilities, in Hunter, New York, every summer from ages 9 to 18.
+Her experiences at camp brought her a greater awareness of the shared disabled experience: "We had the same joy together, the same anger over the way we were treated and the same frustrations at opportunities we didn't have."
+At Camp Jened, Heumann met Bobbi Linn and Freida Tankus, both of whom she later worked with as disability rights activists.
 The 2020 Oscar-nominated documentary Crip Camp features Camp Jened campers, including Heumann.

 Heumann graduated from Long Island University in 1969.
-She also earned a Master of Science degree in public health at the University of California, Berkeley in 1975.
+She earned a Master of Science degree in public health at the University of California, Berkeley in 1975.

 Heumann began making major moves toward rights for people with disabilities while attending Long Island University.
 She organized rallies and protests with other students with and without disabilities, demanding access to her classrooms by ramps and the right to live in a dorm.
 Heumann studied speech therapy.